 Each main output can be set to be stereo, stereo but surround enabled, or surround.

 Groups

-Group busses can be selected to be mono, stereo or 5.1 surround.
+Group busses can be selected to be mono or stereo in blocks of 4.
 Stereo channels feed a mix of left and right to mono groups.
 Mono channels pan L/R to stereo groups.

 Auxiliary Busses